totiffany/totiffany.github.io/_posts/2018-09-14-How-I-Met-My-Husband.md

   everything that has happened between now and then and it actually feels like a lifetime ago.
 ---
 At the end of this month, Brian and I will have been married for 6 years.
-Sometimes I feel like we got married yesterday, but then I think about everything that has happened between now and then and it actually feels like a lifetime ago.

 Seeing as how it's our anniversary month I thought it might be fun to share the story of how we met.
 I remember having this idea of how it would feel to fall in love and find the person I wanted to marry long before I met Brian, and it turned out to be quite different from what I expected.
 I thought it would be a whirlwind, lots of butterflies, love at first sight type stuff, but instead, it was much more gradual.

 I only vaguely remember meeting Brian for the first time.
 He came over with a friend to my apartment (his friend knew my roommate).
 But I was so tired that night we only talked for a few minutes before I went back to bed.
 Neither of us really remember the conversation, but Brian does remember me not being very talkative and thinking I was a snob.
 Ha.